 But how frustrating it would be to try cleaning them, do it wrong, and leave them worse off than before.
 This article is all about how to clean outdoor cushions safely and thus prolong their lives–both the lives of their function and their beauty.

 Broadly, there are three categories of how to clean outdoor cushions.
-First–and easiest–comes the cushion cover.
-If you’ve invested in cushion covers from Fig Leaf Cushion Covers, they can go through your washing machine.
+First–and easiest–comes the cushion cover itself.
+If you’ve invested in removable cushion covers from Fig Leaf, they can go through your washing machine.
 Try it on warm, and make sure to use a mild detergent.
+Other types of cushions may need to be hand-washed instead.
 The second category of how to clean outdoor cushions is maintenance cleaning.
 That is, cleaning before storing, brushing them off between parties, things like that.
 Finally, the serious stuff–how to clean outdoor cushions when they suffer spills and stains.

 How to Clean Outdoor Cushions: Maintenance

-First, just take an old-fashioned whisk broom to them once or twice a week, depending on how much you use them.
-This is an easy–and highly effective–way to prolong your outdoor cushions’ lifespans, and it keeps them all ready to be enjoyed at a moment’s notice.
+First, just take an old-fashioned whisk broom to your cushions once or twice a week, depending on how much you use them.
+This is an easy and highly-effective way to prolong the lifespan of your outdoor cushions, and it keeps them ready to be enjoyed at a moment’s notice.

-Sadly, sometimes cushions get wet.
-Happily, sometimes that’s because you’ve been washing them.
-Sadly, if an outdoor cushion doesn’t dry fast enough, it can grow mold.
-Happily, there’s a trick worthy of life-hack status to help make sure all your outdoor cushions dry fast enough: stand them on their edges.
+Some outdoor cushion fabric is more mold-resistant than others.
+Some cushions, when they get wet and don’t dry out fast enough, will develop mold or mildew over time.
+Fortunately, there’s a trick worthy of life-hack status to help make sure all your outdoor cushions dry fast enough: stand them on their edges.
 An outdoor cushion will dry much faster standing on its edge, partly because more of it is exposed to the air and partly because this position helps with drainage.

-Finally, once you have your preferred method(s) of how to clean outdoor cushions, do it before you put your cushions away for the winter.
+Finally, once you have your preferred method(s) of how to clean outdoor cushions, make sure you do it before you put your cushions away for the winter.
 As SF Gate puts it, this, “…ensures a trouble-free start in the spring.”
 Don’t give dust, bird droppings, and spilled soda a year to get comfortable.
-One more wash before storage is one of the most important points about how to clean outdoor cushions.
+One more wash before storage is one of the most important things to remember on how to clean outdoor cushions.